Santa Monica Daily Press: History

-The three founding partners—Carolyn Sackariason, Ross Furukawa, and Dave Danforth—had worked with free daily newspapers in Colorado.
-They were attracted to Santa Monica's similarities to Aspen and saw an opening in the market when the city's only daily, The Evening Outlook, folded.
-In February 2018, Todd James joined this new venture as a partner.
+In November 2001, the Santa Monica Daily Press was established by Dave Danforth, Carolyn Sackariason, Ross Furukawa.
+The three all met while working at the Aspen Daily News, a similar paper Danforth co-founded.
+The three founding partners were attracted to Santa Monica's similarities to Aspen and saw an opening in the market when the city's only daily, The Evening Outlook, folded.